 'I actually prefer a curvy body, but for ease every day, it would be lovely to be straight up and down because then you can throw on anything and it will hang nicely.'

-The Love Actually star has lost more than a stone on the Cambridge Weight Plan diet, while also struggling with Lyme disease and ME.
+The Love Actually star has recently lost more than a stone on the Cambridge Weight Plan diet, while also struggling with Lyme disease and ME.

 'Before I lost the weight I'd switch the confidence on when I needed to.
 In the industry I've grown up in, you're so scrutinised, it's what you do; you put on your face and go out there, even if inside you don't feel at all good about yourself', she told the publication.